China Academics at SLU

 Xi'an Jiaotong-Liverpool University in Suzhou: for students who major in STEM and public health majors

-Hamilton College ACC program in Beijing: for students who major in multi-language or Chinese majors
+Hamilton College ACC program in Beijing: for students who study Chinese language

 Chinese Studies Minor